Improving the Performance of the Data Flow

 Technical article, Integration Services: Performance Tuning Techniques, on technet.microsoft.com

-Video, Tuning Your SSIS Package Data Flow in the Enterprise, on msdn.microsoft.com
+Video, Tuning Your SSIS Package Data Flow in the Enterprise (SQL Server Video), on technet.microsoft.com

-Video, Understanding SSIS Data Flow Buffers, on msdn.microsoft.com
+Video, Understanding SSIS Data Flow Buffers (SQL Server Video), on technet.microsoft.com